About Elections in Wales

-Elections and voting are central to political life in any representative democracy.
-Yet they are often not well understood.
-In Wales, elections have long had a peculiar character, with sustained one-party dominance characterising the vast majority of elections in the democratic era.
+Elections and voting are central to representative democracy, but they are often poorly understood.
+In Wales, elections have long had a peculiar character, with sustained single-party dominance characterising the vast majority of the democratic era.
 This blog tries to explore that and other phenomena, contributing towards greater knowledge and understanding of elections in Wales.

-Elections in Wales is not concerned with trying to advance the interests or electoral popularity of any particular political party.
-There are plenty of other places you can go to for that.
+Elections in Wales does not try to advance the interests of any particular political party.
+There are plenty of places you can go to for that.
 The blog sometimes takes positions on controversial issues.
 But it is fundamentally about trying to provide a forum for the understanding of elections and voting, and not about trying to bang the drum for one or other party.
-If you have a hard time grasping that, please go elsewhere.

 I’m Professor of Political Science at Cardiff University and Chair of the Political Studies Association of the UK.

 I have also been Principal Investigator for the ESRC-funded 2016 Welsh Election Study, the most ambitious study ever conducted of a devolved election in the UK, and Principal Investigator for the 2011 Welsh Referendum Study and the 2011 Welsh Election Study.

 In recent years I have authored the book The End of British Party Politics?
 (Biteback, 2018) and co-authored the definitive study of the 2001 Welsh devolution referendum Wales Says Yes: Devolution and the 2011 Welsh Referendum (University of Wales Press, 2012).